-10. Take Majestic Landscape Photos of El Capitan
+10. Photo Spots In Yosemite: Capture Majestic Landscape Photos Of El Capitan

 El Capitan is a massive rock formation that’s around 900 metres tall.
 It’s surrounded by similar mountains and rock formations.